A flexible framework for structural plasticity in GPU-accelerated sparse spiking neural networks: Introduction

-To shed light on candidate mechanisms of structural plasticity and their function for learning and memory, computational models have been developed to study, for example, whether changes are induced by activity, homeostasis, stochasticity, or other factors and simulator developers have implemented functionality for modifying networks during runtime (i.e., forming or eliminating synapses) to simulate these models, e.g.~\cite{DiazPier2016,George2017,Bogdan2018,Liu2018,Rinke2018,Yan2019,Billaudelle2021}.
+To shed light on candidate structural plasticity mechanisms and their function for learning and memory, computational models have been developed to study, for example, whether changes are induced by activity, homeostasis, stochasticity, or other factors.
+Simulator developers have implemented functionality for modifying network connectivity during runtime to simulate these models, e.g.~\cite{DiazPier2016,George2017,Bogdan2018,Liu2018,Rinke2018,Yan2019,Billaudelle2021}.
 However, structural plasticity remains underexplored because simulating networks with it is computationally expensive: First, structural changes in biology are slow (hours, days) and therefore need long simulation durations.
 Second, there are complex inter-dependencies with other biological mechanisms such as synaptic plasticity and some processes may need global instead of only local information, hence limiting implementations.
 Third, continuously applying changes to the connectivity clashes with the traditional approach of keeping the network structure untouched in computer memory during state propagation which requires to rethink how data structures are handled.
 Different simulation platforms including neuromorphic systems therefore face different difficulties.